What is it?

 On July 1, 2020 and December 2021, the Minister established the new temporary background value for two types of PFAS in Dutch soil.
 For the full description, please refer to the Temporary Action Framework.

-Table 1 - Application standards for the application of soil and dredged material on agricultural land above groundwater level (in ug/kg d.s.).
+Table 1- Application standards for applying soil and dredged material to land soil above groundwater level (in ug/kg d.s.).

 Agriculture/nature1,41,91,4